George Santos pleads not guilty to federal charges

 The indictment accuses Santos of engaging in schemes that misrepresented his finances to the public — including donors — and government agencies.

-The majority of the charges against Santos — five counts of wire fraud, three counts of money laundering — pertain to claims that Santos directed an unnamed individual to tell potential campaign donors that their contributions would go towards purchasing advertisements for his campaign, when they were actually used for personal expenses.
+The majority of the charges against Santos — the five counts of wire fraud and three counts of money laundering — pertain to claims that Santos directed an unnamed individual to tell potential campaign donors their contributions would go toward purchasing advertisements for his campaign, when they were actually used for personal expenses.

 The top charge of wire fraud carries a maximum jail time of 20 years.
 The judge can decide to make any sentences run concurrently if Santos is convicted on multiple counts.